 Expenditures cannot legally exceed the above appropriation levels except in the case of grants which could not be estimated at the time of budget adoption.
 Appropriations lapse at the fiscal year end.
 Management may amend line items in the budget without Council approval as long as appropriation levels (the legal level of control) are not changed.
-Supplemental appropriations may occur if the Council approves them due to a need that exists which was not determined at the time the budget was adopted.
+If additional budgetary needs arise after the original budget adoption, Council can approve a supplemental budget.